Lola T140

 SL140/16 Motoring News in 1969 reported that: 'Brazilian driver Carlos Avallone has confirmed his entry into F5000 with a "new" Lola.
 The car is the last of the T140s to be built (chassis No. 16) and differs from the T142 by virtue of the front suspension pick-up points.
 Carlos.... is in the process of purchasing a 5-litre engine (either Ford or Chevrolet) for the chassis which will be known as a T141 as it features a few T142 mods (i.e. wing and spoilers).'

 SL140/17 When Bill Wiswedel bought the car from Fred Stout in March 2006, Fred informed him that he had bought it from Gene Forsthofel (in Kansas City?) in 1973 and that Fred had raced it in 1974 and 1975.
 John Mulholland raced the car in 1975 but was later killed in an aircraft accident and the car returned to Fred.
-Bill suspects that 140/17 may have been the Kendall Noah car in 1971 and 1972.
+Bill suspected that 140/17 was the Kendall Noah car in 1971 and 1972, and in 2018, David Thompson received confirmation of this from Kansas City Region.
+Their records show that the number stamped onto David's car is that of a log book issued to Kendal Noah.
 The car has a blue gel coat so cannot be the red T140 advertised by Haas at the end of November 1968.
 Subsequently, Bill contacted David Pabst and Pabst confirmed both that his original car had been 140/12 and that he had acquired 140/17 as a replacement.
 Pabst told Bill that he had sold 140/17 to Randy Scheffer.

-'the Candler car' This is a highly probable history but cannot be considered definite.
-Eiteljorg was from Colorado, the same state as Hank Candler, and the dates tie up, making the Candler car favourite to be Eiteljorg's but more clues come from adverts.
+'the Candler car' Jack Eiteljorg confirmed in January 2018 in an email to David Pozzi that he bought his car from Hank Candler, and that Candler's mechanic John Barker became Eiteljorg's.
+This confirmed what was already suspected.
 John Barker advertised a T140 in October 1968 and then 'the ex-Candler T140' in March 1969.
 Jack Eiteljorg then advertised his T140 using the same phone number used by Barker.
-Barker was Candler's mechanic and may have become Eiteljorg's.
 The link to Steve Pfeiffer comes from a set of bodywork that David Pozzi acquired from Pfieiffer with the wrecked T140 that had Eiteljorg's name on it, together with mechanic Kent Miller (not Barker).
-Not definite but the dates also match up and Pfeiffer also recalled that he bought it from a man whose wife had a TV show.
+Pfeiffer also recalled that he bought it from a man whose wife had a TV show.
 Eiteljorg was married to 1960s TV fitness guru Debbie Drake.
 Pfieffer recalls that he wrecked it by slamming the side against a guard rail at Daytona after just three laps of practice.